 There is an alternative way to generate income that is available to equity investors through option writing, and many institutional investors have utilized the strategy ever since listed options premiered in the 1970s.
-Option writing offers several advantages to investors seeking income or yield on their assets:
+There are four advantages of options writing to investors seeking income or yield on their assets:

 1.Option income can be much greater than dividend income

 2. Option income is not particularly sensitive to interest rates

 3. Option income may be derived weekly, monthly, or in any time interval desired from available option expirations

 4. Option writing strategies are highly flexible and can easily be implemented or closed at will